-79. Section 44(1) of the Designs Act, 1993, is hereby amended by the substitution for the words preceding paragraph (a) of the following words:

-"An application for registration of a design [or similar right] in respect of which 40 protection has been applied for in a convention country, by way of an application for registration of a design or similar right, may be made in accordance with the provisions of this Act by the person by whom the application for protection in the convention country was made or his or her [personal representative or] cessionary: Provided that no application shall be made by virtue of this section after the expiry of six months from the date of the application for protection has been made, from the date of the first application: Provided further that if after the filing of the first application for protection in a convention country in respect of any design or similar right, such subsequent application shall be regarded as the first application in that country in respect of that design or similar right, if at the time of filing thereof-".
+- 77. Section 44(1) of the Designs Act, 1993, is hereby amended by the substitution for the words preceding paragraph (a) of the following words: - "An application for registration of a design [or similar right] in respect of which protection has been applied for in a convention country, by way of an application 35 for registration of a design or similar right, may be made in accordance with the provisions of this Act by the person by whom the application for protection in the convention country was made or his or her [personal representative or] cessionary: Provided that no application shall be made by virtue of this section after the expiry of six months from the date of the application for protection in a 40 convention country or, where more than one such application for protection has been made, from the date of the first application: Provided further that if after the filing of the first application for protection in a convention country in respect of any design or similar right, a subsequent application is filed in that country in respect of the same design or similar right, such subsequent application shall be regarded as 45 the first application in that country in respect of that design or similar right, if at the time of filing thereof-".

-Short title and commencement

-80. (1) This Act shall be called the Intellectual Property Laws Amendment Act, 1997, and shall, subject to subsections (2) and (3), come into operation on the date when this Act is first published in the Gazette as a law.

-(2) Sections 1 to 18 shall come into operation on a date determined by the President 5 by proclamation in the Gazette.
+- Short title and commencement - 78.
+(1) This Act shall be called the Intellectual Property Laws Amendment Act, 1997, and shall, subject to subsections (2), (3) and (4), come into operation on the date when 50 this Act is first published in the Gazette as a law. - (2) Sections 1 to 18 shall come into operation on a date determined by the President by proclamation in the Gazette. - (3) If on the date of the first publication of this Act in the Gazette Parliament has not-